 He has been a teacher at the École nationale supérieure des Beaux-Arts in Paris and regularly cooperates with the School of the Art Institute of Chicago as a guest professor.
 He has also given many lectures and courses at other universities, museums and cultural institutions around the world.

 Plensa regularly shows his work at galleries and museums in Europe, the United States and Asia.
 The landmark exhibitions in his career include the one organized at the Fundació Joan Miró in Barcelona in 1996, which travelled to the Galerie nationale du Jeu de Paume in Paris and the Malmö Konsthall in Malmö (Sweden) the following year.
 In Germany, several museums have staged exhibitions of his work.
 These include Love Sounds at the Kestner Gesellschaft in Hannover in 1999, The Secret Heart, which was shown at three museums in the city of Augsburg in 2014 and Die Innere Sight at the Max Ernst Museum, in Brühl in 2016.
 During 2015 and 2016 the exhibition Human Landscape has travelled through several North American museums: Cheekwood Estate and Gardens and The Frist Center for the Visual Arts in Nashville, TN, the Tampa Museum of Art in Tampa, FL and the Toledo Museum of Art in Toledo, OH.
-His latest Museum exhibitions have been in 2017 at the MAMC–Musée d’art moderne et contemporain Saint-Étienne Métropole, France and Talking Continents at the MMoCA–Madison Museum of Contemporary Art, Madison, WI, USA.
-During the Summer 2018 some large sculptures have been presented in the royal gardens of Djurgården, Stockholm, Sweden.In Madrid, Plensa received particular acclaim for the exhibition Chaos-Saliva, which opened in 2000 at the Palacio de Velázquez –Museo Nacional Centro de Arte Reina Sofía.
-In the United States, where Plensa has worked and exhibited for nearly three decades, his works have been shown at many art galleries and museums.
-Amongst his most outstanding exhibitions was that organized at the Nasher Sculpture Center in Dallas.
-In 2011, a large selection of Plensa’s sculptures has been exhibited at the Yorkshire Sculpture Park in West Bretton, England.
-The extensive exhibition was shown in the galleries and in the park.
-Thanks to this exhibition, the site received national recognition as Most Magnificent Attraction in 2011.
-To date, this has been one of the most complete shows ever devoted to the work of Jaume Plensa.
+His latest museum exhibitions have been Invisibles at Palacio de Cristal–Museo Nacional Centro de Arte Reina Sofía in Madrid, and at the MACBA in Barcelona which travelled to the Moscow Museum of Modern Art in Moscow, Russia, and at the Museum Beelden aan Zee in The Hague, Netherlands.